 FREE CASE REVIEW

 At our personal injury law firm, one of the first questions we often hear from accident victims is, “How can I pay my medical bills?”
 The answer depends on the type of accident.
-Your options will differ depending on whether you were hurt in a car accident, workplace accident or other type of accident such as a slip and fall.
+Your options will differ depending on whether you were hurt in a car accident, workplace accident or another type of accident such as a slip and fall.